MarkoMilanovic97/ClojureSpellChecker/backend/README.md

 * Directory [resources](./resources) contains contains a text file 'words.txt' which contains a huge amount of correctly written Serbian words (like dictionary).

 * Directory [src/backend](./src/backend) contains 4 files:
-* [core.clj](./src/backend/core.clj) - this file contains main function from that is started with 'lein run' command.
+* [core.clj](./src/backend/core.clj) - this file contains main function that is started with 'lein run' command.
 * [routes.clj](./src/backend/routes.clj) - this file contains a route and a handler.
 The route is an API which takes as an argument a stirng and then passes that string to the handler which then proccess the word.
 The handler is calling a function checkSpelling (see below for more info) for the given word.
 * [server.clj](./src/backend/server.clj) - this file is where a server is defined.
 Server is being run on port '4000', only one http method is allowed: 'post', and it accepts requests from origin 'localhost:3000'.
 * [spellChecker.clj](./src/backend/spellChecker.clj) - this file contains all the logic for checking the word.
 It has few functions that are later combined into one function 'checkSpelling' that is being called by the above-mentioned handler.
 Function recives a word and then checks if that word exists in a set of words, that are loaded from the .txt file.
 If it does, it returns 'correct' and if not, it returns minimal Levenshtein distance between the most similar word to the entered one.